thenaterhood/stormberry/README.md

 `rouser` which is intended to be a nonprivileged user.
 You can change this by overriding the service file in typical systemd fashion.

-The stormberry configuration file can be found at either /etc/stormberry/config.ini or /usr/local/etc/stormberry/config.ini depending on your system.
+Copy the configuration file (installed as /etc/stormberry/config.ini.example or /usr/local/etc/stormberry/config.ini.example) to config.ini in the same directory.

 Options are documented directly in the file.

 Stormberry provides a handful of sensor, display, and storage plugins.
 These are installed